Special Gift Offer

 8 Late-Season Flowers

-Coneflower seedheads in fall: Prevent coneflower from taking over by cutting off spent blooms.
+coneflower seedhead clean up in fall: Prevent coneflowers from taking over in unwanted areas by cutting off spent blooms.

 You can leave plants with seedheads standing for winter interest or to feed the birds.
 But if you don’t want plants like purple coneflowers to reseed and take over the area, cut them back in fall.
 Snip spent flowers back just below the mound of foliage for a tidy look.